lexibank/ala/README.md

 ## Running the experiments

-The experiments can be reproducred by running the following python command:
+The experiments can be reproduced by running the following python command:

 ```shell
 python3 -u ala_ff_torch.py --database=lexibank